 - Label emotions in natural contexts: when you’re reading a book, watching a video or visiting friends with your child, you can point out emotions.
 For example, you might say, ‘Look – Sally’s smiling.
 She’s happy’.

 - Be responsive: respond to your child’s emotions by saying, for example, ‘You’re smiling, you must be happy’.
 You can also play up your own emotional responses – for example, ‘I am SO excited!
 Give me a high five’.

 9. Recurring Sleep Problems

-According to Autism Speaks, nearly 80 percent of autistic children have a co-morbid chronic sleep disorder.
-Individuals with autism are twice as likely to experience insomnia regularly.
-People with ASD generally struggle with falling and staying asleep for eight hours each night.
+According to Autism Speaks, nearly 80 percent of children with autism have a comorbid chronic sleep disorder, and individuals with autism are twice as likely to experience regular insomnia.
+They generally struggle with falling and staying asleep for the recommended eight hours each night.
 Unfortunately, lacking enough sleep can make other autism symptoms worse.
-Sleep-deprived people show more repetitive behaviors and more learning delays.
+Sleep-deprived people with ASD show more repetitive behaviors and more learning delays.

 10. Insufficient Impulse Control